antvis/G2/CONTRIBUTING.md

 type(scope): your commit message subject
 ```

-(1) type

-The type of the commit, including the following categories:
+`type`: The type of the commit, including the following categories:

 - feat: a new feature
 - fix: a bug fix